jaypark-labs/Study-for-Sign-Language-Recognition/ReadMe.md

-After taking a sign language class, I want to create a sign language recognition system.
+After taking a sign language class, I wanted to create a sign language recognition system.
 Below is the reference code I have studied.

 Rock-Paper-Scissors-Machine An AI-based rock–paper–scissors game using MediaPipe and KNN. https://github.com/kairess/Rock-Paper-Scissors-Machine